why-fi

 November 7th, 2007 · 100 comments

-“apparently i needed to help pay for the growing internet bill,” says our anonymous submitter from boston. “this was the only way i was notified: no connection and a wireless LAN reprogrammed with a new password.”
+“Apparently I needed to help pay for the growing Internet bill,” says our anonymous submitter from Boston.
+“This was the only way I was notified: no connection and a wireless LAN reprogrammed with a new password.”

-but password-protecting your network is actually a relatively direct (and dare i say, more effective) approach compared to this…
+But password-protecting your network is actually a relatively direct (and dare I say, more effective) approach compared to this…

 100 responses so far ↓

-• #1 Mishee
+• #1 Mishee bang

 $5 to check PAN?
 Hell, I’d pay it!

-Nov 7, 2007 at 10:24 pm rating: 0
+Nov 7, 2007 at 10:24 pm rating: 90 small thumbs up

 • #2 Mike